loafey/master-thesis/Thesis/TODO/Major.md

 - 3.3: Types & values
   - [ ] "the contexts Γ, Δ, must be disjoint" should not be a comment / explanation but a part of the requirements of the rule.

-  - [ ] "freestack z": This is the first mention of "freestack" - it is not in the grammar in Fig. 9: Fix this.

   - [ ] Fig. 14: strange page break (only caption on p17)